Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 > 💡 Variance goes in both directions, your Phantom can also be faster than it
 > is supposed to be.

+Condition and wear also change the chance of failures.
+Each component has a mean operating time.
+At spawn, an expected lifetime is drawn around that mean.
+Higher wear and lower condition make failures more likely.

 ### Aircraft Condition

 An aircraft's condition generally refers to its factory and production quality.